telerik/kendo-ui-core/docs/controls/data-management/grid/overview.md

 ## See Also

-Other articles on Kendo UI Grid:
+Other articles on the Kendo UI Grid:

 * [Grid JavaScript API Reference](/api/javascript/ui/grid)
 * [Walkthrough of the Grid]({% slug walkthrough_kendoui_grid_widget %})